GhostBreakerX/NMRiH-Fake-Survivors/README.md

 - Metamod:Source
 - SourceMod

-Tested with:
+Tested on:

 - NMRiH build 1150
 - Metamod:Source 1.12
 - SourceMod 1.12

-## Installation
+## Usage

-Install Metamod:Source and SourceMod first.

-Copy:

-    nmrih_fake_survivors.smx

-to:

-    nmrih/addons/sourcemod/plugins/

-Then start a local server and run:
+Start a local/listen server and make sure you have administrator permissions.

+Run the following command from the server console:

     sm_fakesurvivors

-The plugin creates five fake clients.
+The plugin will create five fake survivor clients:

+    Survivor_1
+    Survivor_2
+    Survivor_3
+    Survivor_4
+    Survivor_5

+The server console will display the number of successfully created clients.

 ## Important

-These are **fake clients, not AI survivors**.
+These are **fake clients, not AI-controlled survivors**.

-They do not play the map like normal human players.
+They do not have normal survivor AI and will not automatically:
-The plugin is intended for local/private testing.

-The method does not directly unlock Steam achievements or modify Steam achievement data.
+- navigate the map;
+- follow the player;
+- fight zombies;
+- complete objectives;
+- interact with the environment.

+The purpose of this plugin is to create additional fake clients that can be used for local server testing and experimentation with NMRiH's player and achievement logic.

-## Source
+## Configuration

-The SourcePawn source code is included in this repository:

-    addons/sourcemod/scripting/nmrih_fake_survivors.sp
+The number of fake survivors can be changed in the source code:

+    #define MAX_FAKE_SURVIVORS 5

+After changing the value, recompile the `.sp` source file with SourceMod's compiler and replace the `.smx` plugin in the `addons/sourcemod/plugins/` directory.

 ## Credits

-Created by Ghost_Breaker.
+Created by **Ghost_Breaker**.

-No More Room in Hell is developed by Lever Games.
+The plugin was developed specifically for experimenting with fake clients and survivor/achievement behavior in No More Room in Hell.

+## Disclaimer

+This is an unofficial community-made plugin and is not affiliated with the developers of No More Room in Hell, Valve, or Steam.

+Use it at your own risk, preferably on local or private servers.